-German Medical Cannabis Business
+German Medical Cannabis Rusiness

 In Germany, the Company sells IMC-branded dried flower products.
-The medical cannabis products sold in the German market are branded generically as IMC so as to rely on the Company's brand recognition in establishing a foothold with German healthcare professionals.
-The Company's IMC-branded cannabis products were launched in Germany with one high THC flower strain in 2020.
-In Q4 2021, Adjupharm launched a flower strain second high THC strain and two full spectrum extracts.
-In Q1 2022 Adjupharm launched a third strain, a high CBD flower, to offer a more complete portfolio to German physicians and patients.
+The medical cannabis products sold in the German market are branded generically as IMC to increase recognition of the Company's brand in establishing a foothold with German healthcare professionals.
+The Company's IMC-branded cannabis products were launched in Germany with one high-THC flower strain in 2020.
+In Q4 2021, Adjupharm launched another high-THC flower strain and two full spectrum extracts.
+In Q1 2022 Adjupharm launched a third strain, a high-CBD flower, to offer a more complete portfolio to German physicians and patients.
+In Q2 2022, May was the strongest sales month to date, and the Company's IMC Hindu Kush strain was the top selling T20 in the market, strengthening Adjupharm GmbH's ("Adjupharm") position as one of the top 10 cannabis companies in Germany.

-In July 2021, Adjupharm was recognized by the German Brand Institute with the "German Brand Award 2021", recognizing its excellence in brand strategy and creation, communication and integrated marketing.
-The competitive advantage in Germany also lies in the Group's track record, experience and brand reputation in Israel and proprietary data supporting the possible effectiveness of medical cannabis for the treatment of a variety of conditions.
+In July 2021, Adjupharm was recognized by the German Brand Institute with the "German Brand Award 2021", recognizing its excellence in brand strategy and creation, communication, and integrated marketing.
+The Group's competitive advantage in Germany lies in its track record, experience and brand reputation in Israel and proprietary data supporting the potential effectiveness of medical cannabis for the treatment of a variety of conditions.